Herbert Stewart: Death

-In the telegram reporting his death which announced to the House of Lords on 21 February, Lord Wolseley summed up both Stewart's character and career with the words: "No braver soldier or more brilliant leader of men ever wore the Queen's uniform."
+In the telegram reporting his death that announced to the House of Lords on 21 February, Lord Wolseley summed up both Stewart's character and career with the words: "No braver soldier or more brilliant leader of men ever wore the Queen's uniform."
 A similar sentiment was felt by the Duke of Cambridge, who wrote: "A finer soldier never existed in HM Service.
 He was a young officer, who by his own merits and his personal bravery had brought himself into a prominent position in the Army much earlier than usually happened in the ordinary course of events."
-Stewart seemed to epitomize the selfless spirit of the age, embodying the heroic sacrifice for Queen and Country that was supposed to symbolize a civilized empire.
 A bronze relief panel was erected in St Paul's Cathedral, London; it was unveiled by Lord Wolseley in July 1888.